-I can’t believe another year has passed.
+I can’t believe another year has passed at Aquatic Veterinary Services.
 Has doing this job gotten any easier?
 In some ways yes, in others, not so much.
 We still struggle against the age-old stigma that pet fish don’t have access to or require veterinary care.
 We still get bad reviews from people who’s expectations do not match up.
 I still get asked daily, “how on earth did you get started in this?” and have the answer down so well that apparently I’ve quoted it in my sleep.

 As with every birthday, I take some time to reflect on our journey so far…

 2019 saw the closure of our retail store and hospital.
 Do I miss it?
 Not at all!
 My staff was fantastic, but I didn’t have enough time and energy to truly devote to it.
 I know I tried everything to the best of my ability and it just didn’t work.
 I know I would have tried at some point in my career, so I’m glad I did it when I did.
 For those of you getting ready or in the midst of attempting this endeavor, my best advice is to work with a good landlord and get a building with no attaching walls.

 It’s hard to not compare this practice to a “standard” small animal practice.
 Our cash numbers are just a small fraction of other practices, but then you have to look at our practice compared to the small handful of other aquatic practices.
 We are blowing them out of the water.
 The income we are making on this niche is unheard of and encourages other veterinarians to get their feet and hands wet.
 It would be great if more veterinarians had experience handling aquatic pets.
 We’re just not at that point yet.
 Our online Fish Health Masterclass is one of the few educational opportunities available, and unfortunately, does not offer any hands on training like our Wet Vet Weekends.
 Due to low attendance last year, I am not sure if we’ll offer one again this summer.